Vadimmmz/Sber-Kandinsky-API/README.md

 # Kandinsky API tools
-This is a deadly simple wrapper from [the official Kandinsky API example](https://fusionbrain.ai/docs/doc/api-dokumentaciya/) that allows you to create a set number of images and save them.
+This is a quite simple script based on [the official Kandinsky API example](https://fusionbrain.ai/docs/doc/api-dokumentaciya/) that allows you to create a set number of images and save them.

 <img src="images/README.jpg" width="60%" align="center">